 - When a family member is having trouble coping with change, family members may participate in therapy to address these adjustment issues.
 Changes may include divorce, moving to a new city, or the birth of a baby.
 It is common for families to participate in therapy services when parents are separating or divorcing.
 Parents may often work on developing a plan to address their children’s needs, as well as develop effective co-parenting skills to improve the consistency in both homes.

-- Families may also seek out therapy services when there is a family member struggling with addiction or a mental health diagnosis.
+- Families may also seek out therapy services when there is a family member struggling with a mental health diagnosis.
 Psychologists can help families cope with an individual’s diagnosis and learn how to help that individual in treatment.
 Therapy often used in conjunction to individual treatment of mental health or substance abuse difficulties.

 - Sibling rivalry is also a common presenting issue.
 Therapy services help siblings identify the problems within their relationship and the psychologist will help them address and resolve these issues more effectively.
 Parents may also be asked to participate in sessions in order to make environmental changes within the home or use behavior management techniques to address any behavioral problems that may be taking place in the home.